 Having a balance of both the wet and dry ingredients is important in creating a moist cake.
 Some people use buttermilk or sour cream to add moisture.

-For this lemon pound cake recipe, using regular whole milk works just as well.
+Using regular whole milk works just as well in this recipe for lemon pound cake.
 This is because the acid in lemon juice curdles the milk, creating a version of buttermilk.

 Our lemon pound cake recipe is close to that, though.
 For one lemon loaf cake, you’ll use ¼ pound of butter, ½ pound of sugar, and ½ pound of flour.

-This lemon pound cake recipe calls for a good amount of butter, which is why the cake is so moist.
-So, as long as you store it in an airtight container, the cake should stay fresh and perfectly moist for 4-5 days at room temperature.
+As long as you store it in an airtight container, the cake should stay fresh and perfectly moist for 4 to 5 days at room temperature.

 I like to make a few loaves at a time and freeze them for the holidays.
 Lemon pound cake makes a fantastic party hostess gift!!